 "Two or Three" Book Club, Meeting 26

 Once more, Shaz joins the readalong with her first post on Little House on the Prairie.
-Check it out at The Salted Peanut and collect another clue about the Top Secret December Theme!
+Check it out at Scattershot and collect another clue about the Top Secret December Theme!

 Something she brings up is a bit of that resistance to the big move which I mentioned last week.
 Unlike me, however, she hit the bull's eye: the character with the real mixed feelings about life on the prairie isn't Laura, but Ma.